 Be creative here as only your imagination can hold you back from coming up with games.

 Cooking is something that we all will be doing more of while practicing self separation.
-Why not let your kids in on the meal prep or have them bake some cookies or cup cakes?
+Why not let your kids in on the kitchen experiments or have them bake some cookies or cup cakes?
 Kids love the fact that they get a say in the meals and will more likely eat what they have helped to prepare.
-Cooking is great because they will learn to add measurements, use creativity to come up with receipts, and can begin to explore the science of mixing ingredients.
+Kitchen experiments are great because children will learn to add measurements, use creativity to come up with receipts, and can begin to explore the science of mixing ingredients.
 Not to mention all of the fun family memories you will be building together around the kitchen and dining room table.

 Discover Science At Home

 Science is another tough subject for us parents because we as parents automatically start thinking about periodic tables and dissecting frogs from when we were younger.
 It is time to move past those fears of science and jump head first into exploring the world with your kids.
 We use science everyday without evening thinking about it.